zzonyo/trust-docs-test/source/index.html.md

 Search by orderOrigTime<br>
 This endpoint only returns those conditional orders which have been cancelled before triggering (orderStatus=canceled), or which have failed to trigger (orderStatus=rejected), or which have successfully triggered (orderStatus=triggered).<br>
 To further query the latest status of a successfully triggered conditonal order, please refer to the endpoints in "Trading" section.<br>
-The cancelled conditional order before triggering, as well as the conditional order failed to trigger, can be only queried out through this endpoint instead of any endpoint in "Trading" section.<br>
+The cancelled conditional order before triggering, as well as the conditional order failed to trigger, can be queried out through this endpoint instead of any endpoint in "Trading" section.<br>

 ### Request Parameter
 |	Field	|	Data Type	|	Mandatory	|	Default Value|	Description	|	Valid Value	|